cdoremus/deno-blog/posts/DRAFT_What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-03-25.md

 ## The Third-party Registry API

 In early October of last year (2022), the Deno team quietly upgraded the [Deno Third Party Modules page](https://deno.land/x).
 Previously the page contained a searchable list of Deno modules [registered with the deno.land/x URL](https://deno.land/add_module).
 Ideally you could use `https://deno.land/x/<module name>` as an import url, but it often did (and still does) not work with some modules.

 The module list was sorted by GitHub (GH) stars, but many of the modules in the registry were npm modules that was not compatible with Deno or were difficult to figure out how to make them compatible.
 And because these modules were in the npm registry, they had accumulated a lot of GH stars as opposed to Deno modules that were still very young.
 It meant that the compatible Deno modules were hard to find as they were lower on the module list.

 The module list for the third party modules page was pulled from a database via an API.
 Last October version 2 of the API was introduced.
-This new API threw away the GH star ranking and introduced a new module ranking algorithm first [proposed by then Deno team member Kitson Kelly](https://github.com/denoland/dotland/issues/2133).
+This new API threw away the GH star ranking and introduced a new

 The new ranking was based on a "popularity score" that consists of a combination of four criteria XXXXXXX